 - To make phone calls to you, from time to time, to solicit feedback or provide secondary fraud protection; and

-Sharing Your Personal Information with Third Parties
+E. Sharing Your Personal Data with Third Parties

 - Within Singularity and any of our subsidiaries or affiliates for purposes of data processing, storage, and/or marketing;